York for collectors

 York has a history that traces to the Romans in A.D.
 71. It was the capital of lower Britain and was known as Eboracum.
-Two centuries later it became an important trading center for the Vikings, and in the middle ages it was an important commercial center.
+Two centuries later it became an important trading centre for the Vikings, and in the middle ages, it was an important commercial centre.
 Throughout the centuries it has been a popular place for Kings and their Royal followers.

 Shopping in York

 York is a walled city, and the streets developed from the early Roman fortress.
-It is a marvelous feeling to stroll down the cobblestone streets of Stonegate, one of the principal shopping areas, and realize that not only the street but most of the buildings date back as far as the 15th century!
-It is on this street and others in the area that some of the finest shops for collectors can be found, whether your tastes run to antiques or modern day collectibles.
+It is a marvellous feeling to stroll down the cobblestone streets of Stonegate, one of the principal shopping areas, and realize that not only the street but most of the buildings date back as far as the 15th century!
+It is on this street and others in the area that some of the finest shops for collectors can be found, whether your tastes run to antiques or modern-day collectables.

-Mullbrry Hall in Stonegate has 12 showrooms extending over 3 floors.
-The building itself is considered one of the finest medieval buildings in the community, and inside you will find porcelain by Wedgewood, Spode, Royal Doulton, Royal Worcester and other leading producers; and a grand selection of crystal by Waterford, Stuart, Lalique and others; and the world famous Halcyon Days enamels.
+Mulberry Hall in Stonegate has 12 showrooms extending over 3 floors.
+The building itself is considered one of the finest medieval buildings in the community, and inside you will find porcelain by Wedgewood, Spode, Royal Doulton, Royal Worcester and other leading producers; and a grand selection of crystal by Waterford, Stuart, Lalique and others; and the world-famous Halcyon Days enamels.

 Art Galleries & Museums in York